mponce0/eHelp/README.md

 @fnName :  provides the name of the function
 @param  :  list the arguments and its description of the arguments expected by the function
 @descr  :  general description of the function
+@return :  description of what the function returns
 @usage  :  how the function is called
 @author :  name of the author(s) of the function
 @email  :  contact information of the author(s)